Roshni Kumaravel

 Typeface Design

 ‘Bates Roman’ is a display font inspired by the numbers stamped by an old Bates Machine (No. 49).
-The numbers on the machine—in a scotch roman font—had a softness when printed out owing to the filled-in inktraps.
-These filled-in inktraps become a key characteristic of the typeface, giving it a gentle fluidity.
+The scotch roman numbers on the machine had a softness when printed out, owing to the filled-in inktraps.
+These filled-in inktraps had a gentle, splotchy rhythm.

 04.